 Tour Historic Fort Ridgely and wander through the ruins of this once thriving outpost.
-Learn about the U.S.-Dakota Conflict of 1862, a major event in Minnesota's early history.
+Learn about the U.S.-Dakota War of 1862, a major event in Minnesota's early history.
 Visit the museum and the cemetery to learn more.
 For recreation, this park offers plenty.
-In the summer, play a nine hole golf course, hike or ride the trails on horseback, fish the stocked pond or trout stream, camp (drive-in and walk-in sites are available), or stay overnight in the renovated farmhouse.
+In the summer, hike or ride the trails on horseback, fish the stocked pond or trout stream, camp (drive-in and walk-in sites are available), or stay overnight in the renovated farmhouse.
 In the winter, ski, snowmobile, or stay overnight at the chalet.

 Tell me more about this park's wildlife, history, geology and landscape.

 The lower valley trail is closed due to high water from the Minnesota River.
 Fort Ridgely Creek is running high -- low water crossings are not passable at this time.

 The golf course is currently closed.